faranalytics/memoiz/README.md

 ## Features

-- Use the Memoiz decorator on functions and methods
+- Use the Memoiz decorator on functions and methods.
-- Thread-safe cache
+- Thread-safe cache.
-- Support for any number of arguments or keyword arguments
+- Use any number of arguments or keyword arguments.
-- Support for parameter and return type hints
+- Support for parameter and return type hints.
+- Handles circular references in dictionaries and lists.
+- Support for common unhashable types (e.g., dict, list, set).
-- Selective cache entry removal
+- Selective cache entry removal.

 ## Table of Contents